 Board of Director’s meetings are conducted in the Appraisal District’s board room on a regularly scheduled basis.
 During each meeting, the Chairman of the Board will ask if anyone has signed the sheet in order to speak, or if anyone present wishes to address the board at that time.
 The board allows reasonable time for each person to speak with expanded time given at the board’s discretion.
 The board has the right to refuse to hear any person or persons that are attempting to speak on a subject unrelated to the board’s lawful jurisdiction.
 Additionally, the Chairman may limit repetitive comments by one or more speakers.

 Policies for Reviewing and Responding to Complaints

-The Board of Directors will consider written complaints about the policies and procedures of the Appraisal District, the Appraisal Review Board, the Board of Directors (or any specific member thereof), or any other matter within its lawful jurisdiction.
+The Board of Directors will consider written complaints about the policies and procedures of the Appraisal District, the Board of Directors (or any specific member thereof), or any other matter within its lawful jurisdiction.
 However, the board cannot consider any matter that might involve a challenge, protest, or correction before the Appraisal Review Board as set out by the Texas Property Tax Code.
 Additionally, the board has no authority to overrule the Chief Appraiser or the Appraisal Review Board’s decision on a value, correction, or protest.
 Any complaints submitted should specify the nature of the complaint, the name of individual/s, board or department that is involved, dates, and contact information.
 Please mail or deliver written complaints and correspondence to:

 Theresa Norris, Taxpayer Liaison Offficer or The Chairman of the Board of Directors